What Is a SOC report & Why Is It Important?

 Step 4: Pick your auditor.

-Finally, decide who you want to serve as your auditor.
+Finally, decide who you want to serve as your third-party auditor.
 Pick a well-reviewed CPA or auditing firm that has experience in your industry.
+Or pick an auditor that is familiar with your compliance automation tool.

 The auditor will spend anywhere from a few weeks to several months working with your team before producing a SOC report.
-If you get an unqualified opinion, congratulations!
+If you get an unqualified opinion in your report, congratulations!
 If not, use the SOC report as lessons learned for closing gaps and try again for an improved report.

 Technically, SOC reports don’t expire, but generally a SOC report is considered valid for one year following the date the report was issued.
 Any report that’s older than one year becomes “stale” and is of limited value to potential customers.